An ODE Method to Prove the Geometric Convergence of Adaptive Stochastic Algorithms: Example Algorithms

-We see that the update equation for $\theta_n$ in \eqref{eq:algo-rank} depends on $f$ only through the weight functions that themselves depend on $f$ only through the ranking of the candidate solutions (see \eqref{eq:weight-rank}) which explains the name of comparison or rank based algorithms.
-Hence such algorithms are invariant to rank preserving transformations.
-In other words, consider a function $h: \R \to \R$ that is strictly monotonically increasing, we obtain the same update \eqref{eq:algo-rank} for the algorithm optimizing $f$ or $h \circ f$.
+We see that the update equation for $\theta_n$ in \eqref{eq:algo-rank} depends on $f$ only through the weight functions, which themselves depend on $f$ only through the ranking of the candidate solutions (see \eqref{eq:weight-rank}); this explains the name ``comparison'' or ``rank-based'' algorithm.
+Hence, such algorithms are invariant under rank-preserving transformations.
+In other words, consider a function $h: \R \to \R$ that is strictly monotonically increasing: we obtain the same update \eqref{eq:algo-rank} for the algorithm optimizing $f$ or $h \circ f$.